developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-When the barcodeCount property is applied this value defines the interval between which no of barcodes can be scanned.
-The value is specified in integer with minimum value as 2 and maximum value as 10.
-It supports on Android with EMDK version 6.8 and above.
+Number of barcodes to decode.
+Count should be 2 to 10.
+Supported on Android with EMDK version 6.8 and later.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.barcodeCount</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.barcodeCount</code>

 ####Platforms

 * Android
-* Zebra Devices Only (Scanners on Symbol Technologies' devices)
+* Zebra Devices Only (scanners on Symbol Technologies' devices)

 ###barcodeDataFormat